orchid00/SWC_teachingnotes/CognitiveLoad.md

 done
 ```

+##Rayna's Faded examples

-Here's my faded example where use rename principles to call R1 and R2s
+Here's my faded example where using the rename principle that Titus built up to, with a modification to echo move R1 reads to R2 reads

-1. Let's just loop through R1 reads
+**Fade 1 Exercise** Modify the code to only read read 1 (R1) .fastq files rather than all .fastq files.

 ```
 for i in *_______
 do